dotnet/AspNetCore.Docs/aspnetcore/fundamentals/app-state.md

 ::: moniker-end

 * Any of the [IDistributedCache](/dotnet/api/microsoft.extensions.caching.distributed.idistributedcache) memory caches.
-The `IDistributedCache` implementation is used as a backing store for session.
+The `IDistributedCache` implementation is used as a backing store for each session.
 For more information, see <xref:performance/caching/distributed>.
 * A call to [AddSession](/dotnet/api/microsoft.extensions.dependencyinjection.sessionservicecollectionextensions.addsession) in `ConfigureServices`.
 * A call to [UseSession](/dotnet/api/microsoft.aspnetcore.builder.sessionmiddlewareextensions#methods_) in `Configure`.